google/fonts/cc-by-sa/knowledge/modules/syllabics/algonquian_syllabics/content.md

 ![INSERT_ALT](images/INSERT_IMG.svg)

 </figure>
-<figcaption>INSERT_FIGCAPTION</figcaption>

-###### Demonstrating two compositions of the Naskapi “spwaa” syllabic sequence.
-Although many typefaces compose this sequence as in example 1, above (U+150B ᔋ CANADIAN SYLLABICS NASKAPI S-W + U+1438 ᐸ CANADIAN SYLLABICS PA), the Naskapi community prefers the singular, composed glyph as in example 2, above.
+<figcaption>Demonstrating two compositions of the Naskapi “spwaa” syllabic sequence.
+Although many typefaces compose this sequence as in example 1, above (U+150B ᔋ CANADIAN SYLLABICS NASKAPI S-W + U+1438 ᐸ CANADIAN SYLLABICS PA), the Naskapi community prefers the singular, composed glyph as in example 2, above.</figcaption>

 The primary local preference that Naskapi requires is the combination of the syllabic for the spwaa (ᔌ) syllable.
 Many commonly available pan-Syllabics and Algonquian Syllabics typefaces provide this syllabic composed as a separated inline sequence.
 The Naskapi user community prefers the composite version of this syllabic form, with the “spw” modifier stacked on top of the base “pa” syllabic.
 While this form is intelligible in either composition, stylistically the local community prefers the composite form.

 ## In summary

 The typography of the Syllabics may lack a formal body of literature that users can consult; however, professional typographic implementations can be achieved by observing the practices of local communities in both historical and contemporary documents.
 By adding to the understanding of the inherent conventions that govern the Syllabics across all of the orthographies that use the script, it is possible to deliver solutions that accommodate the best possible typographic experiences for all readers of this writing system, in their respective languages.

 ## Image Sources:
 Base of map vector artwork designed by Freepik, accessed 7 May 2020, https://www.freepik.com/free-photos-vectors/travel

 ## Works Sourced:
 The following sources were consulted in the analysis and preparation of illustration materials in this article: